 Mike Clulow joined Equality Now in August 2018.
-Mike has spent most of the last thirty years supporting development and human rights work around the world, particularly in Latin America, and with a wide range of organizations from small grassroots NGOs to the Global Fund to Fight AIDS, Tuberculosis and Malaria, most recently working for UK NGO Womankind Worldwide.
+Mike has spent most of the last thirty years supporting development and human rights work around the world, particularly in Latin America, and with a wide range of organizations, from small grassroots NGOs to the Global Fund to Fight AIDS, Tuberculosis and Malaria.

 Mike’s heroes and sheroes are the ordinary men and women he has met who struggle and overcome immense odds to make a difference for themselves and their fellows.
 Like the disabled women’s group leaders he met in rural Nicaragua, who had gone from feeling shame because of their condition to becoming confident, outspoken leaders in their own country and beyond.

-Outside the office, he enjoys being at home on a big old Dutch houseboat in Kent with his partner, his son and their dog, Herbie.
+Outside the office, he enjoys being at home on a big old Dutch houseboat in Kent with his partner, and their dog, Beanie.
 He also enjoys the theatre, walking, the occasional music gig and just watching the world go by.